vinipx/design-patterns-examples/src/main/java/creational/singleton/README.md

 ### Q1: What is Singleton Pattern?

 Singleton Pattern helps in providing the best ways for creating an object.
 It is also responsible for creating objects while single objects in making sure if only one object is been created.

 This class helps by providing a way for accessing the objects that can be accessed without the need for instantiating the object of the class.

 ### Q2: What is Eager Initialization?

-Eager Initialization is used as an instance in Singleton Class that is created on class loading and is the easiest method for creating singleton class.
+Eager initialization is the simplest method of creating a singleton class.
+The object of a class is created when it is loaded to the memory by JVM.
+It is done by assigning the reference of an instance directly.

+It can be used when program will always use instance of this class or the cost of creating the instance is not too large in terms of resources and time.
 ```java
 public class EagerinitializedSingleton {